tp223/Driving-Test-Cancellations/README.md

 A simple Python bot which will search, reserve and book driving tests for you using the DVSA website.

+## Discontinued
+Sadly this version of the bot no longer works due to restrictions put in place by the DVSA.

 ## Features

 - Reserves earlier tests for you automatically